 How to Negotiate a Restaurant Lease

-Most would-be restaurant owners don’t have a lot of start-up cash, and many end up renting their restaurant location.
+Most would-be restaurant owners don’t have a lot of start-up cash, and many end up renting their restaurant locations.
 Renting a restaurant has several benefits.
 You don’t have to worry about a large mortgage payment (you do need to worry about rent, though) or taxes, or building maintenance.
 However, before signing any lease, whether long term or short term, do your homework.
 Find out if the landlord is someone you want to have a working relationship with.
 Find out why the space is vacant.
 Lastly, find out if the space will work for a restaurant.
-A former office or retail shop may not have the necessary requirements of a licensed eating establishment.
+A former office or retail shop may not have the necessary requirements for a licensed eating establishment.

 Before You Rent a Restaurant Space